Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Honeypot Game Theoretical Cooperative Defense Framework

 \end{definition}

-In addition to optimality, fairness is another desirable target of contract mechanism design.
+In addition to optimality, fairness is another desirable target of incentive mechanism design.
 Based on the literature \cite{9296813}, the definitions of participation fairness and reward fairness are first introduced.
 Then, the contractual fairness is defined based on these two aspects.

 \begin{definition}[Participation Fairness] Participation fairness is satisfied if any rational and selfish UAV honestly follows the contractual procedure.
-Namely, they have no incentive to withdraw from the collaborative honeypot data sharing process and report false individual types to demand more compensation. \end{definition}
+Namely, they have no incentive to withdraw from the collaborative honeypot data sharing process and report false individual types to demand more {compensations}. \end{definition}

-\begin{definition}[Reward Fairness] If 1) higher rewards are given to participating UAVs that contribute more VDD in collaborative defense, and 2) no rewards are given to non-participating UAVs, then reward fairness is satisfied. \end{definition}
+\begin{definition}[Reward Fairness] If 1) higher rewards are given to participating UAVs that contribute more VDD in collaborative defense, and 2) no reward is given to non-participating UAVs, then {the} reward fairness is satisfied. \end{definition}

 \begin{definition}[Contractual Fairness] If both participation fairness and reward fairness are satisfied, then the contract is said to be fair. \end{definition}